Manufacture of electronic components and boards — Strategic Scorecard

 Supply chain complexity, transport modes, storage, security, and energy availability.

-Moderate-to-high exposure — this pillar averages 3/5 across 9 attributes.
-2 attributes are elevated (score ≥ 4), including 1 risk amplifier.
+Moderate-to-high exposure — this pillar averages 3.3/5 across 9 attributes.
+3 attributes are elevated (score ≥ 4).
+This pillar runs modestly above the Heavy Industrial & Extraction baseline.
 1 attribute in this pillar triggers active risk scenarios — expand attributes below to see details.

 Geopolitical Diversification Costs.
 While electronic components benefit from high value-to-weight ratios, the ongoing strategic shift of manufacturing hubs toward regional clusters creates persistent logistical and capital expenditure friction.
 These structural relocations often incur non-recoverable costs that exceed standard air freight premiums.